Pecan Sticky Buns

 May 07, 2019

-There are three main components to the buns: the dough, caramel, and pecan-cinnamon filling.
-Since these they are best eaten fresh out of the oven for maximum fluffiness, I recommend making the dough the night before Mother’s Day.
-Then, the morning of, you can whip up the caramel and filling, assemble the rolls, and bake.
-I hope you enjoy these delightful Paleo, grain-free, gluten-free buns!
+Our gluten-free, grain-free, and yeast-free pecan sticky bun recipe takes a bit of time to prepare, but we promise the end result will be worth it.
+There are three main components to the buns: the dough, the caramel, and a pecan-cinnamon filling.
+Since they are best eaten fresh out of the oven for maximum fluffiness, we recommend making the dough the night before you plan to serve them.
+Then, you can whip up the caramel and filling, assemble the rolls, and bake once you're ready.

 - 1 1/4 cups blanched almond flour